How to report a natural resource violation

 What to report

-When you call TIPS-MNR, your call may be recorded and you may be asked to provide:
+When you call the MNRF TIPS line, your call will be recorded and you may be asked to provide:

 - your name and contact information